keggre/malo-selo/README.md

 * The mission adjusts to suit the player count, so it can be played solo or with others.

 # Performance
-* Since the mission is still incomplete, performance may not be completely optomized.
+* Since the mission is still incomplete, performance may not be completely optimized.
 * By default, the mission should adjust the view distance and simulation distance according to your framerate.
 * Settings can be adjusted in "CONFIG.cfg" or in-game from the pause menu in "Configure" -> "Addon Options" -> "Malo Selo".